CBinet/electralize/README.md

 ### Main.js
 This is what would usually be your browser in a normal web application.
-Change the window size or bind event on resizing and such in this file.
+You can change the window size, bind events on resizing and such in this file. <br><br>
 *Note : You can't access DOM elements in* **main.js**.

 ### Index.html